-- 1. Subject to a prohibition of termination as referred to in Article 8.7, the employer can only terminate the employment contract based on reasonable grounds. - 2.
-Notices must be given in writing, supported with reasons and with due observance of the applicable notice period. - 3.
+- 1. Subject to a prohibition of termination as referred to in Article 8.7, the employer can only terminate the employment contract based on reasonable grounds. - Notices must be given in writing, supported with reasons and with due observance of the applicable notice period; - 3.
 Notice periods for the employer and the employee are as follows: - a.
 3 months if at the beginning of the notice period the employee has been employed for a continuous period of 12 months or more; - b.
-2 months in all other cases. - 4.
-In the event of dismissal as a result of a reorganisation within the meaning of Article 9.1, the notice period is 3 months. - 5. a. an employee can be dismissed by means of a disciplinary measure without a notice period and without prohibitions against termination of employment being applicable. - without prejudice to the provisions in article 8.7, paragraph 1 under a, an employee can be dismissed without having to observe a notice period, in the event of permanent occupational disability due to illness or disability. - c. an employee can be dismissed without having to observe a notice period if the employee no longer meets the requirements for appointment on the grounds of the Aliens Act. - 6.
-If the employer has the intention to terminate the employment contract due to employee's incompetence or unsuitability, the employer shall investigate whether other suitable work is available for the employee, unless the shortcomings can be attributed to faults or actions on the part of the employee. - 7.
-The employment contract shall terminate by operation of law on the day the employee reaches the state pensionable age.
+2 months in all other cases. - c. by way of derogation, 1 month for employment contracts that are entered into after the employee has reached the state pension age. - 4.
+In the event of dismissal as a result of a reorganisation within the meaning of Article 9.1, the notice period is 3 months or 1 month for employment contracts that are entered into after the employee has reached the state pension age. - a.
+An employee can be dismissed by means of a disciplinary measure without a notice period and without prohibitions against termination of employment being applicable. - b.
+Without prejudice to the provisions in Article 8.7, paragraph 1 under a, an employee can be dismissed without having to observe a notice period, in the event of permanent occupational disability due to illness or disability. - c.
+An employee can be dismissed without having to observe a notice period if the employee no longer meets the requirements for appointment on the grounds of the Aliens Act. - 6.
+If the employer has the intention to terminate an employment contract with an employee who has not yet reached the state pension age due to the employee's incompetence or unsuitability, the employer shall investigate whether other suitable work is available for the employee, unless the shortcomings can be attributed to faults or actions on the part of the employee. - The employment contract shall terminate by operation of law on the day the employee reaches the state pensionable age.

-Article 8.5 Notice of termination by the employer
+Article 8.5 Notice of termination by the employee

-- 1. A notice to terminate by the employer can only be refused if prosecution for a criminal offence has been instituted against the employee or if disciplinary dismissal is being considered. - 2.
-The notice period applicable to the employee, as referred to in Articles 8.3 and 8.4, may be deviated from if: - a. a disciplinary measure is being considered against the employee; - b. this would be in the interest of the institution, on the understanding that the period of three months may be extended to a maximum of six months and that the employee's interests shall be taken into reasonable consideration when extending; - c. at the employee's request.
+- 1. A notice to terminate by the employee can only be refused if prosecution for a criminal offence has been instituted against the employee or if disciplinary dismissal is being considered. - 2.
+The notice period applicable to the employee, as referred to in Articles 8.3 and 8.4, may be deviated from if:

+- a. a disciplinary measure is being considered against the employee; - this would be in the interest of the institution, on the understanding that the period of three months may be extended to a maximum of six months and that the employee's interests shall be taken into reasonable consideration when extending; - c. at the employee's request.